dragon-dune/dragon-dune/docs/README.md

 1. The board is set up.
 Players place their starting units.
 2. One player is picked at random to be the Stating Player.
+3. The Dragon Marker is placed.
+Roll the die three times and add the numbers.
+This is the starting location of the Dragon Marker.
+4. Place the Troll Marker on 3★.
 3. Each player is given the King of their faction from the deck.
     They place this card face up in front of them.
 This is their graveyard.
 This is the only card that has to be shown.
 All other